 Some potential complications include:

 - Keloid scars from incisions

 - Poor healing

 - A decrease in sensation or loss of sensation

 - Potential infection (if patients feel any warmth or see any redness in the breast with fever, it may be a sign of infection and they should contact the surgeon right away)

 - Capsular contracture if the Breast Lifting surgery is also done with a Breast Augmentation procedure (this may require another surgery)

 Breast reduction surgery recovery

-Recovery time is similar to that of the Breast Lift surgery.
+Recovery time is similar to that of the Breast Reduction surgery.
 There is usually minimal discomfort, although patients may experience pain, swelling, stiffness and bruising.
 It may take several weeks or even months for patients to see the final results and for everything to settle down, including potential numbness or tingling sensations around the incision site.